Television licensing in the United Kingdom: Prosecution and fiscal fines

 In 2014, 24,025 prosecutions that were commenced by the BBC did not result in conviction (over one-in-ten cases in England and Wales).

 Licence evaders are liable for prosecution and a fine of up to £1,000 in the UK.
 However, because the licensing regime covers six different jurisdictions, the legal processes and penalties for the crime of TV licence evasion differ markedly across the British Islands.
 The average fine is £170 in England and Wales, £70 in Jersey, £80 in Northern Ireland, £75 in Scotland (out-of-court disposal) and £200 in the Isle of Man.

 Television licence evasion is not punishable by a period of imprisonment per se, but if convicted evaders refuse to pay the fine they were ordered to pay, or are incapable of paying it, a period of imprisonment may be imposed as a "last resort".
 The length of stay is decided by the amount owed.
 In England and Wales, five people were given an average of 19 days in 2018 (compared to 20 days in 2014, 32 in 2013 and 51 in 2012).
 There were no custodial sentences imposed during the five-year period 2009–10 to 2013–14 in Scotland or in Jersey.

 The British Government proposed decriminalising licence evasion, but the proposition was turned down by a House of Lords vote by 178 to 175 in February 2015.
 Behavioural research conducted for the BBC predicted that if television licence evasion was decriminalised and the £1,000 maximum fine was replaced by a civil penalty of over £300, evasion rates would increase.
 The same report recommended to the DCMS that the current system should remain while Baroness Morgan admitted decriminalisation "would have an impact on BBC funding."

 Convictions

 In 2023, TV Licensing prosecuted a 57-year-old disabled woman who has Down's Syndrome.
 When the case reached court, Greenwich Council entered a plea of Guilty on the woman's behalf due to her finances being managed by their Financial Protection and Appointee Team.
 The woman was convicted and given a six-month conditional discharge, and told to pay a £26 victim surcharge.

-On July 4, 2024, the standard published an article about a 50-year-old dying woman with terminal breast cancer who had been prosecuted and convicted.
+On 4 July 2024, The Standard published an article about a 50-year-old dying woman with terminal breast cancer who had been prosecuted and convicted.
 She received a three-month conditional discharge with an order to pay a £26 fee and court documents also showed that her benefits had been withdrawn.